Practical Advice on Advancing Diversity and Inclusion in the Workplace with Sacha De Klerk

 - Use technology and data to identify problems and measure progress

-- But make sure you get meaningful information and not just platforms for the sake of platforms
+- Be sure you get meaningful information and not just more platforms for the sake of platforms

 - This needs to be a business responsibility, not just an HR responsibility, owned by all leaders